 An introduction to the financing and investing activities in business.
 Methods for evaluating management decisions will also be studied.
+The last time this course will be offered is Fall 2006.
+Students MUST take the ACCT 211 and 212 sequence OR the ACCT 220 and 221 sequence.

-Prerequisites: ACCT 211 with a grade of C or better.
+Prerequisite: ACCT 211 with a grade of C or better.